Devilish-Bob/devlish-bob.github.io/content/about/_index.md

 getting roasted for my terrible [software stack](software). seeding this website with tons of [secret easter eggs](puzzle).

-amazed that special patterns in my biological neural networks transcribed into UTF-8 encoded strings in Markdown documents converted into HTML by [Hugo](https://gohugo.io) with the [Gokarna theme](https://github.com/526avijitgupta/gokarna) deployed to [exozyme](https://exozy.me) using [Woodpecker CI](https://woodpecker-ci.org) transmitted over HTTP and displayed on your screen have now created special patterns in your biological neural networks.
+amazed that special patterns in my biological neural networks (idk ,this probably means "brain") transcribed into UTF-8 encoded strings in Markdown documents converted into HTML by [Hugo](https://gohugo.io) with the [Gokarna theme](https://github.com/526avijitgupta/gokarna) deployed to [exozyme](https://exozy.me) using [Woodpecker CI](https://woodpecker-ci.org) transmitted over HTTP and displayed on your screen have now created special patterns in your biological neural networks.

-still alive.
+still alive. (please put that through a NOT gate to get the truth)

-(this line is reserved for future bug fixes).
+(this line is reserved for future bug fixes, hopefully there arent any).

 paralyzed by the [infinite possibilities for each day](https://xkcd.com/137/).

-atrocious at writing poetry.

 [pi](https://tauday.com).